 The agencies play a prominent role not only in the press, but also in private and public broadcasting.
-This is confirmed by Volker Braeutigamfn who worked for the German state broadcaster ARD for 10 years and views the dominance of these agencies critically:
+Confirmed by Volker Braeutigamfn who worked for the German state broadcaster ARD for 10 years and views the dominance of these agencies critically:

 “One fundamental problem is that the newsroom at ARD sources its information mainly from three sources: the news agencies DPA/AP, Reuters and AFP: one German/American, one British and one French.
 The Editor working on a news topic only needs to select a few text passages on the screen that he considers essential, rearrange them and glue them together with a few flourishes.”

-In fact, not only the text, but also the images, sound and video recordings that we encounter in our media every day, are mostly from the very same agencies.
+Not only the text, but images, sound and video recordings that we encounter in our media every day are mostly from the very same agencies.
 What the uninitiated audience might think of as contributions from their local newspaper or TV station, are actually copied reports from New York, London and Paris.

 Some media have even gone a step further and have, for lack of resources, outsourced their entire foreign editorial office to an agency.
-Moreover, it is well known that many news portals on the internet mostly publish agency reports: Paterson 2007fn Johnston 2011fn MacGregor 2013fn
+Many news portals on the internet publish agency reports: Paterson 2007fn Johnston 2011fn MacGregor 2013fn

 In the end, this dependency on the global agencies creates a striking similarity in international reporting: from Vienna to Washington, our media often report the same topics, using many of the same phrases – a phenomenon that would otherwise rather be associated with »controlled media« in authoritarian states.

 The following graphic shows some examples from German and international publications.
-Despite the claimed objectivity, a slight (geo-)political bias sometimes creeps in.
+Despite the claimed objectivity, a geopolitical bias sometimes creeps in.

 The Role of Correspondents

-Moreover, in war zones, correspondents rarely venture out.
-On the Syria war, for example, many journalists “reported” from cities such as Istanbul, Beirut, Cairo or even from Cyprus.
-In addition, many journalists lack the language skills to understand local people and media.
+In war zones, correspondents rarely venture out.
+During the Syria war, many journalists “reported” from cities such as Istanbul, Beirut, Cairo or even from Cyprus.
+Many journalists lack the language skills to understand local people.

 How do correspondents under such circumstances know what the “news” is in their region of the world?
-The main answer is once again: from global agencies.
-The Dutch Middle East correspondent Joris Luyendijk has impressively described how correspondents work and how they depend on the world agencies in his book: People Like Us: Misrepresenting the Middle East:
+The main answer, once again: from global agencies.
+Dutch Middle East correspondent Joris Luyendijk described how correspondents work and how they depend on the world agencies in his book: People Like Us: Misrepresenting the Middle East:

 “I had imagined correspondents to be historians-of-the-moment.
 When something important happened, they would go after it, find out what was going on, and report on it.
 But I didn’t go off to find out what was going on; that had been done long before.
 I went along to present an on-the-spot report.